nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Governance Script
-A Type Script which defines the monetary policy of a User Defined Token (UDT).
+A type script which defines the monetary policy of a User Defined Token (UDT).

 #### See Also
 - [Governance Script Hash](#governance-script-hash)